Imoeka1/alx-low_level_programming/0x12-singly_linked_lists/README.md

-function that adds new node
+add new node at the end